mensfeld/hotspotchi/README.md

 ## Security

-**HotSpotchi requires root privileges** to manage network interfaces and system services.
+**Hotspotchi requires root privileges** to manage network interfaces and system services.

 The WiFi network is secured by default:
 - A random 16-character password is generated daily